 You can use single descriptive words for the client’s positive traits:

-Before group, cut sheets of paper in half.
-Pass out one half sheet of paper to each client.
-Ask the group participants to write down their fears.
-Collect the papers in a bowl or paper bag.
-As the counselor read each fear, but do not ask any of your participants to identify who wrote the individual fears.
-Let the group know prior to writing their fears that you will not ask participants to identify their fears.
+Before the therapy session, cut sheets of paper in half.
+Pass out one-half sheet of paper to each client and ask participants to write down their fears.
+Let the group know prior to writing their fears that you will not ask participants to identify their fears openly within the group.
 This will help make the clients more comfortable to share if everyone remains anonymous.
-This exercise will allow everyone in the group to see that they all have fears, they are not alone in their fears and they can offer comfort to each other.
+Collect the papers in a bowl or paper bag and read off each fear.
+This exercise will allow everyone in the group to see that they all have fear, that they are not alone in their fears and they can offer comfort to each other.

-In group discuss the importance of self-care.
+In a group, discuss the importance of self-care.
 Ask each group member to share what they do to take care of themselves.
-Ask about the clients about their nutrition and sleep habits.
-Ask what are you currently doing to achieve these goals?
+Ask the clients about their nutrition and sleep habits.
+Ask what they are currently doing to achieve these goals.
 Have the group share how they can improve their self-care.

 Looking for more ways to enhance your therapy groups or your private practice?
 Try a 30-day trial of Theraplatform which offers additional resources for your groups as well as easy and intuitive ways to manage your private practice.